Boerderij/Varken/README.md

   --missing_avl  Get missing available movies
   --queue        Get movies in queue
 ```

-`ombi.py` Gathers data from Ombi and pushes it to influxdb
 - Notes:
-  - You cannot stack the arguments. ie. `ombi.py --total --counts`
+  - You cannot stack the arguments. ie. `radarr.py --missing --queue`
-  - Arguments are mandatory
+  - One argument must be supplied
+  - `--missing_avl` Refers to how Radarr has determined if the movie should be available to download.
+The easy way to determine if the movie will appear on this list is if the movie has a <span style="color:red">RED "Missing"</span> tag associated with that movie. <span style="color:blue">BLUE "Missing"</span> tag refers to a movie that is missing but is not available for download yet.
+These tags are determined by your "Minimum Availability" settings for that movie.

+### `ombi.py`
+Gathers data from Ombi and pushes it to influxdb

 ```
 Script to aid in data gathering from Ombi